arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/getting_started/getting-started.md

 ![](assets/title.png)

-In this manual you'll find usefull informations to get started, test and maintain your Alvik.
+In this manual you'll find useful information to get started, test and maintain your Alvik.
 But before proceeding let's check to have all the essential tools, hardware and sotware.

 ## 1. Unboxing

 ![Unboxing Alvik](assets/unboxing.jpg)

-Your Alvik robot is equiped with three ready to go examples, each one of the examples are color-coded.
+Your Alvik robot is equipped with three ready to go examples, each one of the examples are color-coded.
 There's Red, Green, and Blue:

 * **Red Program (Touch Mode):** Use the arrows to tell your robot what to do: up and down for moving forward and backward by 10 cm, and left and right for turning 90 degrees.
-The robot will collect instructions untill you press the "tick" to make it happen.
+The robot will collect instructions until you press the "tick" to make it happen.

 * **Green Program (Hand Follower):** Your robot will keep a steady 10 cm distance from your hand or any object you put in front of it.

-* **Blue Program (Line Follower):** Your robot will glide along a black line on a wite surface.
+* **Blue Program (Line Follower):** Your robot will glide along a black line on a white surface.

   ***The recommended size for the "black line" is between 2-3cm wide***